wp-plugins/appreplica/readme.txt

 6. Photo Galleries Example
 7. Photo Lightbox View Example

 == Frequently Asked Questions ==

 Please visit [http://appreplica.com](http://appreplica.com) for support and FAQ.

 == Changelog ==

+= 1.3 =

+Added support for Flickr.

+= 1.2 =

-This is our first official release.
+This is our initial release.

 == Upgrade Notice ==

-Upgrade instructions for future versions will be listed here.
+= 1.3 =

+Simply upgrade the plugin to enable Flickr embeds.
+You can configure your Flickr account by signing in to http://appreplica.com